yzfvroom/AgilityUA/lab3_new.rst

 #.
 Were you prompted for credentials?
 Were you successfully authenticated?
    Did you see the webtop with the SP application?

 #.
-Click on the Partner App icon.
+Click on the app.acme.com icon.
 Were you successfully authenticated
    (via SAML) to the SP?

 #.
 Review your Active Sessions **(Access ‑> Overview ‑> Active Sessions­­­)**